eki-solana/docs/src/ch03-00-order-streaming.md

 # Order Streaming

-Our DEX introduces a unique concept: instead of settling trades instantly, trades are **streamed continuously** over a time horizon.
+Our DEX introduces a unique concept: instead of settling trades instantly, trades can be **streamed continuously** over a time horizon.

 Here’s how it works: